How the global chip shortage might affect people who just want to wash their dogs

 Because of the steep cost, most chip manufacturers have focused their investment in recent years on factories that make the highest-tech, most expensive semiconductors.
 That has left lower-tech chips — the kind that run dog-washing booths, car parts and many other goods — in particularly short supply.

 CCSI entered the dog-washing game about a decade ago, as a way to rustle up new business after the 2008 financial crisis.
-The company also manufacturers glass enclosures for car washes, swimming pools and greenhouses.
+The company also manufacturers glass enclosures for carwashes, swimming pools and greenhouses.

 “We are a manufacturing company of wet environment structures,” Caldwell said.